jessica-jordan/tech-blog/content/a-crash-course-to-screenreaders-for-sighted-developers.md

 When on a website, you can navigate between elements in their hierarchical order as indicated through the HTML markup using `Control` + `Option` + the left / right arrow keys.

-Finally, use the `Shift` key in addition to the controls mentioned above to jump back to the previous element of the same kind.
+Use the `Shift` key in addition to the controls mentioned above to jump back to the previous element of the same kind.
+Finally, if you're ever getting stuck inside a particular part of the site, use `Control` + `Option` + `Shift` + the up and down arrow keys to navigate between different levels of content (e.g. to jump from a paragraph back to the parent `main` element).

 ### Quick Access to Navigation Elements Using the VoiceOver Rotor